wantedly/step-pretty-slack-notify/README.md

             branches: ^master$
 ```

-notify on specific failed only
+notify on failed build only

 ```yml
 build: